Greater London Authority: Headquarters

 City Hall in Southwark served as the headquarters of the Greater London Authority between July 2002 and December 2021.

 City Hall in Newham; the current headquarters for the GLA since 2022.

 For the first two years of its existence, the Greater London Authority was based at Romney House, 47 Marsham Street in Westminster.
-Meetings of the London Assembly took place at Emmanuel Centre, also on Marsham Street.
+The inaugural meeting of the London Assembly took place at Emmanuel Centre, also on Marsham Street.

 Between July 2002 and December 2021, the Greater London Authority was based at a building known as City Hall in Southwark, on the banks of the River Thames, close to Tower Bridge.
 City Hall was designed by Norman Foster and constructed at a cost of £43 million on a site formerly occupied by wharves serving the Pool of London.
 This building did not belong to the GLA but was leased under a 25-year rental agreement from the Kuwait Investment Authority.

 In November 2020, Mayor of London Sadiq Khan announced plans to vacate City Hall at the end of 2021 and relocate to The Crystal in the Canning Town area of East London.
 The Crystal building is owned by the Greater London Authority and is currently under-occupied.
 City Hall was not owned by the authority itself and the proposed move would save the Greater London Authority £12.6 million a year in rental costs.
 The decision was confirmed on 3 November 2020.
 Newham Borough Council gave permission for a change of use for the building in December 2020.
-The authority vacated City Hall on 2 December 2021 and the move is due to completed in the first week of January 2022.
+The authority vacated City Hall on 2 December 2021.
 The Crystal was renamed "City Hall" in December 2021.

 In addition to City Hall, staff of the Greater London Authority are also based at Palestra House on Blackfriars Road and at the London Fire Brigade headquarters on Union Street, both in Southwark.

 The predecessors of the Greater London Authority, the Greater London Council and the London County Council, had their headquarters at County Hall, upstream on the South Bank.
 Although County Hall's old council chamber is still intact, the building is unavailable for use by the GLA because of its conversion into, among other things, a luxury hotel, amusement arcade and aquarium.

 Powers and functions

 Functional bodies

 Areas which the GLA has responsibility for include transport, policing, fire and rescue, development and strategic planning.
 The GLA does not directly provide any services itself.
 Instead, its work is carried out by functional bodies which, together with the GLA itself, form the GLA Group and work under the policy direction of the mayor and assembly.
-These functional bodies (defined in section 424 (1) of the Greater London Authority Act 1999) are:
+These functional bodies are: